 The solar water heater market in China is very competitive.
 More than 5,000 companies manufacture water heaters there.
 The president of Gold Giant, one of 150 manufacturers in Rishao, told the Los Angeles Times, “The market is huge but the competition is fearsome.”
 Another water heater maker has had success with the slogan that his water heater will “take the feathers off a chicken.”
 The largest in China, Himin Solar Energy Group, got a $50 million investment from Goldman Sachs.
 Some are looking for export market abroad.
 The American market, where people use an average of 400 liters of water daily, will be difficult to crack because the heaters don’t heat that much water.

-Himin Solar Energy Group is the world's biggest producer of solar water heaters, as well as a pioneer in niche products such as sun-warmed toilet seats and solar-powered Tibetan prayer wheels.
+Himin Solar Energy Group is (or was) the world's biggest producer of solar water heaters, as well as a pioneer in niche products such as sun-warmed toilet seats and solar-powered Tibetan prayer wheels.
 The company claims to have installed more renewable energy than any other company on Earth.
-Now it has opened a low-carbon five-star hotel and Utopia Garden, a gigantic, eco-friendly luxury apartment complex---both with solar-heated pools.
+It also opened a low-carbon five-star hotel and Utopia Garden, a gigantic, eco-friendly luxury apartment complex — both with solar-heated pools.
 [Source: Andrew Higgins, Washington Post , May 17, 2010]

 Huang Ming, boss of the company, is known to many as the "sun king," but he said, "I prefer to be called solar madman."
 "Renewable energy doesn't mean people have to be uncomfortable," Huang told the Washington Post in an interview at his Dezhou corporate headquarters, the Sun-Moon Mansion, a fanlike structure studded with photovoltaic cells and sun-collecting vacuum tubes.